 A CMS is an application designed to facilitate the creation and management of web content.
-CMS platforms excel at separating the content from the design, making it relatively simple for non-technical users to contribute content, while the appearance can be easily changed via templates, themes or skins.
+CMS platforms excel at separating the content from the design, making it relatively simple for non-technical users to contribute content.
+At the same time, the appearance can be easily changed via templates, themes, or skins.
 Examples of popular CMS applications are WordPress, Drupal and Joomla, along with dozens of others.

 How is Umbraco different from other CMS applications?

 The primary difference between Umbraco and other systems is the platform it runs on and the technology used to create it.
 The vast majority of CMS applications run on some variation of the LAMP stack.
-A stack is a combination of software that works together to form a complete solution, while LAMP is an acronym that stands for Linux, Apache, MySQL and PHP—the individual components that make up the stack.
+A stack is a combination of software that works together to form a complete solution.
+LAMP is an acronym that stands for Linux, Apache, MySQL and PHP — the individual components that make up the stack.
 The majority of CMS applications run on PHP, while a number of additional ones rely on Perl or Python.
 Umbraco is differentiated as one of the few based on Microsoft’s .NET framework and deployed on Microsoft’s IIS web server.

 What features does Umbraco have?

-Umbraco’s editing features are designed to offer a refreshing level of simplicity, while at the same time providing powerful capabilities.
-Complete with version control, Umbraco’s editor gives you the freedom to edit and make changes without worrying about losing data.
+Umbraco's editing features are designed to offer a refreshing level of simplicity of use, while providing powerful capabilities.
+Complete with version control, Umbraco's editor gives you the freedom to edit and make changes without worrying about losing data.

 What are the system requirements for Umbraco?